-As Harry no longer meets the criteria of a 'New to Curtin' student (he has completed more than 50 credits) any plagiarism in his work would be investigated as a Level II incident.
+As Harry no longer meets the criteria of a 'New to Curtin' student (he has completed more than 50 credits) any plagiarism in his work would be investigated as misconduct.
 Fortunately Harry has an opportunity to use the feedback provided by his tutor to correct the plagiarism before submitting his assignment for marking.
 Harry should also consider attending a writing skills course because he is struggling to produce work at the level expected.